ajaygunalan/mycobot_ros2/README.md

      colcon build --event-handlers console_cohesion+
      source ~/.bashrc
      ```
      Ensure no build errors.
-(If building from source, refer to tutorial instructions for patching any issues ([How to Set Up the MoveIt 2 Task Constructor – ROS 2 Jazzy](https://automaticaddison.com/how-to-set-up-the-moveit-2-task-constructor-ros-2-jazzy/#:~:text=cd%20)) ([How to Set Up the MoveIt 2 Task Constructor – ROS 2 Jazzy](https://automaticaddison.com/how-to-set-up-the-moveit-2-task-constructor-ros-2-jazzy/#:~:text=moveit%3A%3Acore%3A%3AJumpThreshold%28props.get%3Cdouble%3E%28)).)

 2. **Create the MTC Demo Package:** The repository already includes `mycobot_mtc_demos`, which contains sample Task Constructor demos.
 Ensure it’s built (it was added in the previous step).
-This package is configured to use MTC and has its own RViz config file (`mtc_demos.rviz`) for visualizing task pipelines ([How to Set Up the MoveIt 2 Task Constructor – ROS 2 Jazzy](https://automaticaddison.com/how-to-set-up-the-moveit-2-task-constructor-ros-2-jazzy/#:~:text=sleep%2015%20ros2%20launch%20mycobot_moveit_config,rviz_config_package%3A%3Dmycobot_mtc_demos)) ([How to Set Up the MoveIt 2 Task Constructor – ROS 2 Jazzy](https://automaticaddison.com/how-to-set-up-the-moveit-2-task-constructor-ros-2-jazzy/#:~:text=Now%20add%20an%20alias%20called,mtc_demos%20to%20your%20bashrc%20file)).
+This package is configured to use MTC and has its own RViz config file (`mtc_demos.rviz`) for visualizing task pipelines.

 3. **Launch Gazebo and MoveIt for MTC:** We will use a slightly different launch to include the camera and a world file, as later demos involve perception.
 In a terminal, launch Gazebo with the **perception world** and the depth camera: